 Played on the Raptor course, the Tommy Bahama Challenge was a PGA Tour-sanctioned event that featured four “young guns” from the United States in match-play competition against a team of international “young guns.”

-In 2005, Geoff Ogilvy, Justin Rose and Tim Clark each outdid their American opponent on the 18th hole, giving the international team a 2½-1½ victory over the U.S. squad of Ryan Moore, Arron Oberholser, Zach Johnson and Ben Crane in the second Tommy Bahama Challenge.
+In 2005, Geoff Ogilvy, Justin Rose and Tim Clark each outdid their American opponent on the 18th hole, giving the international team a 2½-1½ victory over the U.S. squad of Ryan Moore, Arron Oberholser, Zach Johnson and Ben Crane.

 Tommy Bahama’s Desert Marlin (2001 to present)